shahidmonowarr/tech-specter-client/README.md

 03. Authentication system is available for both user and admin.
 04. User can add their review and also can see others.
 05. Dashboard is available for both user and admin.
 06. Payment method is included.
-Users can view and delete their purchases or bookings and can add reviews.
-Admin can add an admin, delete or update services, and approve orders.
+07. Users can view and delete their purchases or bookings also can add reviews.
+08. Admin can make an admin, delete or update services, and approve orders.

 ```